Challenges and Opportunities of Gravitational Wave Searches above 10 kHz: Detection of Gravitational Waves at High Frequencies

 Sensitivity curves for several LC circuit-based haloscopes, (namely variations of the DMRadio program) are shown in \cref{fig:43_summary}, based on the benchmark parameters given in \cref{tab:benchmarks_cavities}.

-For ABRACADABRA, a dedicated study of the sensitivity to GWs is currently underway within the collaboration.
-Data taking with a geometry optimized for GW searches (`figure-8 loop') was completed in 2024, and while the sensitivity is still very far from realistic sources, these studies provide important input for designing detector geometries and optimizing data analysis strategies in the future.
+For ABRACADBRA, results of a prototype optimized for GW searches (`figure-8 loop') were recently published~\citep{Pappas:2025zld}, and while the sensitivity is still very far from realistic sources, these studies provide important input for designing detector geometries and optimizing data analysis strategies in the future.

 We note that while for axion searches, the advantages of a resonant search are undeniable, a dedicated HFGW search would likely benefit from a broadband search, given the signal expectations discussed in \cref{sec:lateU}.